-To request library instruction click here.
+To request library instruction click the button below:

 The library offers four types of instruction classes.
 You will be asked to select the class type on the online form after you choose the date, time and location of the class.
 For detailed directions click here.